awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-instructions.md

 An element that displays instructions on three tabbed pages, **Summary**, **Detailed Instructions**, and **Examples**, when the worker clicks on a link or button\.

+See an interactive example of an HTML template that uses this Crowd HTML Element in [CodePen](https://codepen.io/sagemaker_crowd_html_elements/pen/XWpJwbx)\.

 The following is an example of a Liquid template that used the `<crowd-instructions>` element\.
 Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```